 Interview with Dr Simon Mason: Celebrating Pride Month

-Veteran community organiser and Tyne & Wear Citizens leader Dr Simon Mason reflects this Pride month on being involved with the founding of the Living Wage, justice in mental health - and how to improve LGBT representation in Citizens UK local alliances.
+Veteran community organiser and Tyne & Wear Citizens leader Dr Simon Mason reflects on being involved with the founding of the Living Wage, justice in mental health - and how to improve LGBT representation in Citizens UK local alliances.

 How did you get involved with community organising?